 - Break reminder software

-One of the most effective therapies for RSI is Low Level Laser.
+One of the most effective therapies for upper limb problems is Low Level Laser.
 Our physio, combines a series of specific exercises with the laser and the results are very encouraging.
 People often report relief starting over the first few sessions and, combined with ergonomic advice, can go on for permanent improvements.

 Massage can be very helpful at relieving the symptoms of RSI, releasing the tension in the muscles and encouraging tissue repair.